mlabs-haskell/clb/docs/reports/ms4/MS4-REPORT.md

   * [Upon chase/conway](https://github.com/mlabs-haskell/clb/pull/44)

-A new repository [bet-ref-aiken](https://github.com/mlabs-haskell/bet-ref-aiken) with the Aiken-based implementation of bet-ref example.
+A new repository [bet-ref-aiken](https://github.com/mlabs-haskell/bet-ref-aiken) with the Aiken-based implementation of the bet-ref example.

-Currently we are using the version of the contracts compiled with Aiken 1.0.29 located in this [PR](https://github.com/mlabs-haskell/bet-ref-aiken/pull/1).
+Currently, we are using the version of the contracts compiled with Aiken 1.0.29 located in this [PR](https://github.com/mlabs-haskell/bet-ref-aiken/pull/1).

 ## Acceptance Criteria and Evidence